MacGillivray Freeman Films: MacGillivray Freeman Films Educational Foundation

 In 2004, Greg MacGillivray and his wife Barbara founded the non-profit MacGillivray Freeman Films Educational Foundation to contribute to the conservation of the world's natural and cultural heritage through giant screen films and companion educational programming.

 One World One Ocean Campaign

-MacGillivray Freeman established the One World One Ocean campaign, which, along with other organizations, was featured in Laguna Beach Eco Heroes, a 30-minute documentary by The My Hero Project.
+MacGillivray Freeman established the One World One Ocean campaign, with Managing Director and Producer Shaun MacGillivray since 2012, which, along with other organizations, was featured in Laguna Beach Eco Heroes, a 30-minute documentary by The My Hero Project.
 The efforts of the Crystal Cove Alliance, ECO Warrior, Laguna Bluebelt, Laguna Canyon Foundation, Nancy Caruso, Pacific Marine Mammal Center, Wyland, and Zero Trash Laguna were also highlighted in the documentary.